WatchNext

 About On the Shores of Nova Scotia

 On the Shores of Nova Scotia (1947) is a Documentary film that follows in this Traveltalk look at Canada's province of Nova Scotia, we visit several coastal communities.
 The first stop is Lunenburg, where deep sea fishing and shipbuilding are the main industries.
 Other stops include Blue Rocks, where lobstering is an important source of income, and Peggy's Cove, known for its artist community.
 Here we meet artist Earl Bailly, who contracted polio at the age of 3 and learned to paint by holding the brush between his teeth.
 On the Shores of Nova Scotia is not currently listed with streaming providers in your selected region, but availability can change over time.
+It has a user rating of 8.0 out of 10 from 2 votes.
 Fans of documentary movies may also want to explore similar titles below.

 Where to Watch